AhmedQeshta/private-chef-platform-sprint-planning/README.md

 - [x] Break down the project into 2-3 phases
 - [x]  Convert the above requirements into user stories for the App.
 - [x] Create a user flow chart
-- [ ]  Create a user journey, this could be displayed as a simple table.
+- [x]  Create a user journey, this could be displayed as a simple table.

-## user stories
+## 👉🏻 user stories

 ---------------------------------  User -------------------------------------
 - _As a ` User `_  I want to choose a menu.